 “I always get a smile when I see my receipt pop into my inbox every month after my automatic gift goes through,” said Lang.
 “It's nice to know my monthly gift is memorializing my sister.”

 The IFOPA is grateful for the amazing generosity of our monthly donors.
 Please help us reach our goal of welcoming 100 members to the Focus On Possibilities monthly giving team in 2021 at ifopa.org/monthly_giving.
-For more information, contact Community Fundraising Manager Cathryn Roys at [email protected].
+For more information, contact Fundraising and Special Projects Manager Cathryn Roys at [email protected].